aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/shaperenderer/_index.md

 ---
 title: ShapeRenderer
 linktitle: ShapeRenderer
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Provides methods to render an individual Shape or GroupShape to a raster or vector image or to a Graphics object in Java.
 type: docs
-weight: 529
+weight: 540
 url: /java/com.aspose.words/shaperenderer/
 ---